ducthanh98/ducthanh98-hugo/web/content/posts/aws-sap.md

     + Organizational Trail: Setup in management account
     + React to events the fastest:
         * Overall, it may take up 15 min to deliver events
-        *  Event Bridge: the fatest, most reactive way
+        *  Event Bridge: the fastest, most reactive way
         * CloudTrail Delivery in Cloudwatch Logs:  perform a metric filter to analyze
         * CloudTrail Delivery in S3: Delivered every 5 minutes
 ### KMS